 Nearly all windows made today are double paned, meaning that they have two panes of glass instead of the single pane that was much more common decades ago.
 The two panes of glass are part of the insulated glazing unit (IGU), which is one of the main components in a replacement window.

 Along with the double panes of glass, an IGU is also made up of a spacer system, krypton or argon fills and the seals that keep the unit airtight.
 The insulated glazing unit is perhaps the most important component in creating an energy efficient window that blocks out air, heat, and coldness from entering or exiting through the window surface.
-Check out our replacement windows ratings page for additional information on energy efficiency.
+Accordingly, check out our replacement windows ratings page for additional information on energy efficiency.

 Low E Glass Prices